The Works (film): Abandonment of the project

+Second, because of the technology of the time (unable to process the very large number of images, sequences and animations needed for a 90-minute film), production reached a standstill, prolonging timelines and driving up costs, which already amounted to several million dollars.
+The lack of clear direction led many staff to leave NYIT labs to work either at Industrial Light & Magic or at Cornell University, which from the late 1970s had launched a research programme in computer animation for entertainment arts.
+In 1986 Schure decided to suspend The Works permanently.

 Once it had been shown that the film could not be realized on available hardware, The Works was officially abandoned.
 A less ambitious project, 3DV, was attempted.
 In a bid to circumvent the filmmaking bottleneck, 3DV was intended to be a TV special with a script that would include footage originally intended for The Works repurposed as programming for an imaginary all-computer generated cable TV service.
 3DV incorporated some of its own innovations like 3D lip-synching and compositing a CG character into a live-action scene but, other than a promotional edit which was shown at SIGGRAPH, this too was abandoned.